 Grand Slam singles titles

 Federer has 17; Sampras managed 14 - the next best.
 He was eclipsed back in 2009.
 Recent form would suggest Federer can extend this record even further.
 He has seven Wimbledon titles, five US Open crowns, four Australian Open trophies and one French Open on his CV.
-Victory over Andy Murray earlier this month drew him level with Sampras and 19th-century player William Renshaw as the most successful of all time at Wimbledon.
+Victory over Andy Murray this summer drew him level with Sampras and 19th-century player William Renshaw as the most successful of all time at Wimbledon.
 At the US Open, Federer is tied for the Open-era best with Jimmy Connors and Sampras, while he is in a two-way tie in the Open era with Andre Agassi in Australia.

 Grand Slam singles finals